gouthr/interview/src/studyMaterial/SystemDesign.md

 		For a site like amazon with so many products and categories, there being a conflict is less likely, PCC is better suited here.

-	-Consistency and availability go hand in hand.
+	- Consistency and availability go hand in hand.
 We need thousands of resources/servers for better availability.
 	Increased availability reduces the consistency as the values need to be consistent across all resources.
-		-Strong consistency - The updates are atomic across all resources like in a single system.
+		- Strong consistency - The updates are atomic across all resources like in a single system.
-		-Weak consistency - The updates are not consistent across resources.
+		- Weak consistency - The updates are not consistent across resources.
 In this case, it is upto the clients to make a decision.
 If a shopping cart has different values across different hosts, it might be more beneficial to pick the cart with more items.
-		-Eventual consistency - The updates become consistent eventually over time but maybe inconsistent in the mean time.
+		- Eventual consistency - The updates become consistent eventually over time but maybe inconsistent in the mean time.

 Shopping-cart data structure: